mahiv87/Super-Awesome-Password-Generator/README.md

 ## Description

 <ul>
-    <li>For this project my goal was to create my personal portfolio to allow potential employers to view my work.</li>
+    <li>For this project my goal was to create a random password generator.</li>
-    <li>I used CSS Grid, a linear-gradient background, text-shadow, and box-shadow for the hover transitions.</li>
+    <li>The UI provides a clean, and fun user experience.</li>
-    <li>The work I have completed provides a visually pleasing UI, that contains content only important to employers.</li>
+    <li>This was my first project to feature Javascript.
+The hardest part for me was knowing where to start.
-    <li>My css grid, and form making skills were strengthened during this project.</li>
+        Once I got started, everything began to make sense and was easier for me to visualize the how the code works.</li>
 </ul>

 ---